AKuederle/AKuederle.github.io/quicktips/_posts/27-04-2015-Matplotlib-zoom-up.md

 mark_inset(ax, axins, loc1=2, loc2=4, fc="none", ec="0.5")
 {% endhighlight %}

 This function draws a border around the zoomed area inside the overview and two lines connecting two corners of this box with the respective corners of the inset.
 The first two parameters are the axes-instances you want to connect.
 The third and the fourth parameter specify the connected corners (1-4 counter-clockwise); usually, you want to have two opposite corners connected in a way that the lines do not interfere with your plot.
 The *fc* and *ec* parameter can be used to specify the fill-colour of the box and the lines, respectively.
-You can pass the colour by name or rgb code.
+You can pass the colour by name or rgb-code.
 In this specific example a grey-scale value of 0.5 is used for the lines.

 The final plot will look something like this (depending on your data of course):